CZ-NIC/knot-resolver/doc/upgrading.rst

 ------------------

 * ``kind='doh'`` in :func:`net.listen` was renamed to ``kind='doh_legacy'``.
 It is recommended to switch to the new DoH implementation with ``kind='doh2'``.
+* :func:`verbose` is deprecated.
+In case you want to change logging level, there is new function :func:`set_log_level`.

 Packagers & Developers
 ----------------------